Frequently Asked Questions

 Several providers, including Twilio, Sinch, MessageBird, and Plivo, offer SMS API integration for sending messages to American Samoa.
 Use their provided code examples and documentation for implementation guidance.

-American Samoa supports standard SMS features including concatenated messaging and URL-based MMS conversion, though two-way SMS functionality is not currently available.
+Samoa supports standard SMS features including concatenated messaging and URL-based MMS conversion, though two-way SMS functionality isn't currently available.

-Two-way SMS is not supported in American Samoa through most major providers.
+Most major providers don't support two-way SMS in Samoa.
 This limitation affects interactive messaging campaigns and automated response systems.

 Concatenated Messages (Segmented SMS)

-Message length rules: Standard SMS length limits apply - 160 characters for GSM-7 encoding and 70 characters for Unicode messages.
+Message length rules: Standard SMS length limits apply:

 MMS Support

-MMS messages are automatically converted to SMS with an embedded URL link.
-This conversion ensures delivery while maintaining the ability to share rich media content through linked resources.
-Best practice is to use short URLs and include clear context about the linked content.
+Carriers automatically convert MMS messages to SMS with an embedded URL link.
+This conversion ensures delivery while letting you share rich media content through linked resources.

 Recipient Phone Number Compatibility